iramirezc-learning/book-learning-js-design-patterns/links.md

+# Link and resources

-# Links and references in the book
+Quick reference for the links provided in the book by chapter

 ## Chapter 1